jonathonflorek/gaggle/README.md

 Express + TypeORM + Postgres

+Copy-pasted a lot of code from here: https://github.com/jonathonflorek/realworld-slices

 ## How to develop

 When running locally, the server is launched with environment variables provided in the `/.env` file.
 A sample is provided in `/examples`.
 Tests are run with environment variables in `/test.env` - make sure these point to different databases or the test runner will truncate your debugging database.